Asian Female and Femme Body Image

-A Path to Healing: Therapy for Asian Women in Los Angeles, CA and Beyond
+A Path to Healing: Therapy for Asian Women in Los Angeles, CA, New York City, NY and Beyond

 Working through beauty standards and racial-related trauma can be painful and difficult.
 As you work on your individual journey, we recommend using a body neutral lens.
 This means accepting and appreciating your body for what it can do rather than trying to love your appearance.

 Reframing Food as Fuel

 Another helpful tip is to reframe your relationships with food and movement.
 Food is fuel!
 While some foods may be healthier in nutrients than others, you can remember that there is no morality assigned to any food.
 Intuitive eating means being present when you are eating, and eating the foods that taste and feel good.
 Reframed ideas of movement focus on doing physical activities that feel good.
 Feeling good is more important than focusing on exercise for the purpose of physical health.
 Whether that means going for a walk or dancing in your kitchen, use movement that allows you to appreciate what your body can do at the moment.

 Setting Boundaries About Body Image and Body-Shaming Culture